-1.15 Cash and cash equivalents
+1.14 Cash and cash equivalents

 Cash and cash equivalents comprise cash balances and call deposits.
 Bank overdrafts that are repayable on demand and form an integral part of the Group's cash management are included as a component of cash and cash equivalents for the purpose only of the cash flow statement.
-The Group was not drawn on its bank overdraft facility at 24 September 2023 or 25 September 2022.
+The Group was not drawn on its bank overdraft facility at 29 September 2024 or 24 September 2023.

-1.16 Impairment excluding inventories and deferred tax assets
+1.15 Impairment excluding inventories and deferred tax assets